Authentication Methods

 LDAP

-Users who use an LDAP authentication server to store user information and wish to log in to the HENGSHI SENSE system using the same authentication method can choose the LDAP authentication option.
-When using LDAP authentication, you need to select the LDAP configuration and perform related LDAP settings in Settings->Organization Management->Authentication Methods
+Users who store user information using an LDAP authentication server and wish to log in to the HENGSHI SENSE system using the same authentication method can choose the LDAP authentication option.
+When using LDAP authentication, you need to select the LDAP configuration and perform related LDAP settings in Settings -> Organization Management -> Authentication Method

 .